 Teragence offers an alternative

 We as Teragence believe that good mobile coverage information is more than just a marketing gimmick.
 Many businesses depend on good mobile coverage, but they cannot get any clear, actionable data anywhere.
 Whether it is “normal” cellular coverage data or LPWAN technologies such as LTE-M and NB-IOT.
-That’s why we created Teragence Signal Checker the “un-coverage map”.
+That’s why we created our mobile signal strength checker Teragence Signal Checker the “un-coverage map”.
 We do not provide nation-wide coverage maps.
 We do not compare operators and hand out trophies.
 Instead we provide our customers with specific, quantitative signal strength information for specific locations.
 We do this by combining crowdsourced data with advanced geospatial analytics and machine learning techniques.
 This bottom-up approach is the antithesis of the traditional mobile coverage map, but it provides our customers with the actionable information they need to optimise their connectivity-dependent operations.
 So if you are looking for accurate, granular and location specific signal strength data, get in touch.